Data loss prevention

 However, especially for larger businesses, designated data loss prevention solutions may be best to safeguard your data.
 These tools are specifically designed to prevent attempts to transmit or copy sensitive data to unauthorized locations, whether intentional or not.

-Network-based data loss prevention solutions are installed at the perimeter of enterprise networks to protect data in motion.
+Network-based DLP solutions are installed at the perimeter of enterprise networks to protect data in motion.
 Their analysis engines monitor network traffic including email, instant messaging, SSL traffic, social media interactions, and web 2.0 applications, to detect violations of set information disclosure policies, such as the sending of sensitive data.

-Datacenter or storage-based data loss prevention solutions protect data at rest within the company’s data center infrastructure, such as databases, file servers, and collaboration tools like SharePoint.
-These data loss prevention tools locate confidential data and help users determine whether it’s secure.
+Data center or storage-based data loss prevention solutions protect data at rest within the company's data center infrastructure, such as databases, file servers, and collaboration tools like Microsoft 365 or Google Workspace.
+These data loss prevention tools locate confidential data and help users determine whether it's secure.

-Content-aware data loss prevention tools reduce the risk of accidental exposure of sensitive data outside authorized channels.
+Content-aware data loss prevention tools reduce the risk of accidental exposure and protect sensitive data outside authorized channels.
 These tools help prevent data leaks by monitoring, blocking, and remediating based on company policies that classify content.

 Does Druva offer Data Loss Prevention?